Signal propagation and linear response in the delay Vicsek model: Signal propagation

+$n=0,\pm 1, \pm 2, \ldots$, where $W_n(.)$ is the $n$-th branch of the Lambert W function, which is a multivalued function frequently entering solutions to time-delay systems~\cite{geiss2019brownian}, and $ \tilde{J} = J n_c \tau/\tilde{\eta}$.
+For $n\neq 0$ the dispersion relation has non-zero real components which correspond to a damped a wave-like (ballistic) transport~\cite{cavagna2018physics}.
+Unfortunately, all these insights still do not provide a fully satisfactory intuitive explanation of the form of the dispersion relation observed in our simulations.
+Gaining such an intuition will thus require additional efforts.

-To put these results into a broader context, we note that, from the point of view of natural systems, the oscillations may be considered an artifact of choosing precisely the same delay time for all interactions.
-In practical applications, the time delay is more likely to be randomly distributed among the individuals, so that the oscillations are expected to average out, at least to some extent.
+To put these results into a broader context, we note that, from the point of view of natural systems, the spikes may be considered an artifact of choosing precisely the same delay time for all interactions.
+In practical applications, the time delay is more likely to be randomly distributed among the individuals, so that the spikes are expected to average out, at least to some extent.
 With this in mind, the robust conclusion is that the retarded interactions embodied in the delay VM induce linear dispersion relations, similarly as to what inertia does in a generalized VM with underdamped orientations~\cite{cavagna2018physics}.
+In the underdamped variant of the VM, the dispersion relation can be derived analytically~\cite{Cavagna2015Silent} and the ballistic/convective transport can be intuitively explained as a result of an additional (approximately) conserved degree of freedom~\cite{cavagna2018physics}.